citizenfx/fivem-docs/content/docs/scripting-manual/nui-development/loading-screens/_index.md

 In addition to data specified by the server, a field named `serverAddress` is also added with the current IP/port used for the client->server connection.

+The handover function is only implemented inside the lua runtime environment.

 ### Example
 ```lua
 -- Server script